Learning-aided Stochastic Network Optimization with Imperfect State Prediction

 To prove the utility performance, it remains to show that the last term is $O(1)$ in the limit, i.e.,

 To prove (\ref{eq:drift-1overV}), consider the system evolution over the timeline.
 From the detection algorithm, we see that the timeline is divided into intervals separated by reset points.
-Moreover, since $\mathcal{W}_{m}(t)$ and $\mathcal{W}_{d}(t)$ are restarted, and $\bv{q}(t)$ is reset at reset points, these intervals form renewal cycles with initial backlog $\bv{q}(t)=\bv{0}$ (see Fig. \ref{fig:timeline-structure}).
+Moreover, since $\mathcal{W}_{m}(t)$ and $\mathcal{W}_{d}(t)$ are restarted, and $\bv{q}(t)$ is set to zero at reset points, these intervals form renewal cycles with initial backlog $\bv{q}(t)=\bv{0}$ (see Fig. \ref{fig:timeline-structure}).

 Label the cycles by $\{\mathcal{C}_k, k=0, 1, ...\}$.
 We thus have:

 Below, we omit the index $k$ and use $d_{m}\triangleq\max_{t}\{b_d^s(t)-b_m(t)\}$ to denote the size of $\mathcal{C}$.
 Also, let $c_0$ be such that $e_w=\Theta(V^{-c_0/2})$, and write $T_l=V^{c_1}$ where $c_1\triangleq\max(c, c_0)$.
 Since $e_w>0$, we have $T_l<\infty$.